ChongXern/tp/docs/team/chongxern.md

 Added personal contributions to my enhancements, as well as adding more information to other functionalities and improving the formatting of the User Guide with hyperlinks to sections.

 #### Contributions to Developer Guide
-Added relevant descriptions and information to enhancments and user guides,
+Added relevant descriptions, information and other amendments to enhancments and user guides,